 Contact the Office of Financial Aid and Scholarships if you would like to reduce the amount of loans you’ve requested.
 You will need to provide a written request for the change.

-Cancel your loan after you’ve taken it out
+Cancel your loan after you have taken it out

 Contact the Office of Financial Aid and Scholarships if you are interested in cancelling your loan.

 If you do not meet the definition of an Independent student, but you believe you have extenuating circumstances that should be considered when determining your dependency status, please contact the Office of Financial Aid and Scholarships.